The Complete Kitchen Lighting Guide: Transform Your Space With Bright Ideas You Never Knew Existed (+22 Kitchen Lighting Ideas)

 5. Hanging Lights Above Island

-You’re looking for a light that creates a natural focal point?
-Hanging lights above your kitchen island, where cooking, dining and conversation come together, might be what you’re looking for.
+You want a light that creates a natural focal point?
+Hang lights above your kitchen island where everything happens: Cooking, eating, talking.

 6. Woven Rattan Pendant Light

-Softly woven rattan shades create a warm glow that spreads across the kitchen, adding texture and a natural touch.
+Rattan shades create this warm glow that spreads across the kitchen.

 7. Hanging Lights Above Floating Shelf